Keeping on top of inheritance tax

 Generally, pension pots are completely tax-free if you pass away before the age of 75.
 However, if you pass away later after 75 years of age, then pension pots are charged at your beneficiaries' marginal rates.

-Through a trust, you take your assets outside your estate and thereby, reducing the amount of taxable inheritance.
+Through a trust, you take your assets outside your estate, reducing the amount of taxable inheritance.

 Life insurance is an excellent option to help your beneficiaries with the inheritance tax bill.
 You can find life insurance policies designed to pay the inheritance tax bill.